Find out how to help your students get into medical school.

-Medical school interviews usually take place between November to April and generally take the form of a traditional panel interview or multiple mini interviews (MMIs).
+Medical school interviews usually take place between November – April and generally take the form of a traditional panel interview or multiple mini interviews (MMIs).

 Find out more about what qualities medical schools are looking for in your students.

-Here are top four ways to help your students prepare for their medical school interview:
+Here are five top tips to help your students prepare for their medical school interview: